Myrtle Beach rollercoaster left man paralyzed, lawsuit claims

 She also claimed the park failed to adequately warn customers about the Swamp Fox roller coaster being significantly more dangerous than a typical roller coaster.

 According to that suit, the woman rode the roller coaster on June 9, 2018.
-She had a history of back problems but said she had ridden many roller coasters without problems.
+She had a history of back problems but said she has ridden many roller coasters without problems.

 “However, the Swamp Fox coaster was much more rough than a normal roller coaster, and in fact rose up off the tracks and slammed back down again, aggravating Plaintiff’s prior back injuries,” the suit states.